 ALSO READChina invites foreign cancer specialists to treat Liu Xiaobo Hospital suspends cancer drug use on China's Nobel laureate China releases Nobel laureate Liu Xiaobo with terminal cancer: China releases Nobel laureate Liu with terminal cancer Taiwan offers cancer treatment to China dissident Liu

+He was sentenced to 11 years in prison in December 2009 for "subversion".
 At the Nobel Peace Prize ceremony in Oslo in 2010, he was represented by an empty chair.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)